iTwin/presentation/packages/hierarchies-react/README.md

   return context;
 }

-// Not part of the package - this should be created once and reused across different components of the application. const selectionStorage = createStorage();

-/** The top level component sets up access to the iModel and unified selection. */ export function MyTreeComponent({ imodel }: { imodel: IModelConnection }) {
-  const [imodelAccess, setIModelAccess] = useState<IModelAccess>();
-  useEffect(() => {
+function createIModelAccess(imodel: IModelConnection) {
   const schemaProvider = createECSchemaProvider(getIModelSchemaContext(imodel));
-    setIModelAccess({
+  return {
     ...schemaProvider,
     // while caching for hierarchy inspector is not mandatory, it's recommended to use it to improve performance ...createCachingECClassHierarchyInspector({ schemaProvider, cacheSize: 100 }),
     // the second argument is the maximum number of rows the executor will return - this allows us to
-      // avoid creating hierarchy levels of insane size (expensive to us and useless to users) ...createLimitingECSqlQueryExecutor(createECSqlQueryExecutor(imodel), 1000),
+    // avoid creating hierarchy levels of insane size (expensive to us and useless to users) ...createLimitingECSqlQueryExecutor(createECSqlQueryExecutor(imodel), 1000), };
-    });
+}

+// Not part of the package - this should be created once and reused across different components of the application. const selectionStorage = createStorage();

+/** Component providing the selection storage and access to iModel.
+Usually this is done in a top-level component. */ function MyTreeComponent({ imodel }: { imodel: IModelConnection }) {
+  const [imodelAccess, setIModelAccess] = useState<IModelAccess>();
+  useEffect(() => {
+    setIModelAccess(createIModelAccess(imodel));
   }, [imodel]);

   if (!imodelAccess) {